Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

 \subsection{Application to constraint satisfaction}

-We discuss an important consequence of Theorem~\ref{thm:omegacatmain} with many concrete applications: we prove that CSP$(\Gamma)$ for $\omega$-categorical $\Gamma$ is tractable if the input is restricted to instances of tree-width $(l,k)$.
-In fact, for the tractability result we only have to require that the \emph{cores} of the input structures have bounded tree-width.
-The statement where we only require that the \emph{core} of input structures has tree-width $(l,k)$ is considerably stronger (also see~\cite{GroheJournal}); the corresponding statement for finite structures and single parameter $k$ has been observed in~\cite{DalmauKolaitisVardi}.
+We discuss an important consequence of Theorem~\ref{thm:omegacatmain} with many concrete applications: we prove that $\Csp(\Gamma)$ for $\omega$-categorical $\Gamma$ is tractable if the input is restricted to instances of treewidth at most $(l,k)$.
+In fact, for the tractability result we only have to require that the \emph{cores} of the input structures have bounded treewidth.
+The statement where we only require that the core of input structures has treewidth at most $(l,k)$ is considerably stronger (also see~\cite{GroheJournal}); the corresponding statement for finite structures and single parameter $k$ has been observed in~\cite{DalmauKolaitisVardi}.

 \begin{corollary} Let $\Gamma$ be an $\omega$-categorical structure with finite relational signature $\tau$.
-Then every instance $A$ of CSP$(\Gamma)$ whose core has tree-width $(l,k)$ can be solved in polynomial time by the canonical $(l,k)$-Datalog program. \end{corollary} \begin{proof} It is clear that an $(l,k)$-Datalog program can be evaluated on a (finite!) instance $A$ of CSP$(\Gamma)$ in polynomial time.
+Then every instance $A$ of $\Csp(\Gamma)$ whose core has treewidth at most $(l,k)$ can be solved in polynomial time by the canonical $(l,k)$-Datalog program. \end{corollary} \begin{proof} It is clear that an $(l,k)$-Datalog program can be evaluated on a (finite) instance $A$ of $\Csp(\Gamma)$ in polynomial time.
 If the canonical $(l,k)$-Datalog program derives $\false$ on $A$, then, because the canonical Datalog program is always sound, the instance $A$ is not homomorphic to $\Gamma$.
-Now, suppose that the canonical Datalog program does not derive \false on a finite structure $A$ whose core has tree-width $(l,k)$.
-Then, by Theorem~\ref{thm:omegacatmain}, every $\tau$-structure whose core has tree-width $(l,k)$ that homomorphically maps to $A$ also homomorphically maps to $\Gamma$.
+Now, suppose that the canonical Datalog program does not derive \false on a finite structure $A$ whose core has treewidth at most $(l,k)$.
+Then, by Theorem~\ref{thm:omegacatmain}, every $\tau$-structure whose core has treewidth at most $(l,k)$ that homomorphically maps to $A$ also homomorphically maps to $\Gamma$.
 This holds in particular for $A$ itself, and hence $A$ is homomorphic to $\Gamma$. \end{proof}

 The following direct consequence of Theorem~\ref{thm:omegacatmain} yields other characterizations of bounded Datalog width.